Pet Allergies and Kids: What Parents Need to Know

 Are Some Pets More Allergenic or Problematic Than Others?

 Although it would seem like some breeds or species of animals would be more problematic than others, there is no scientific evidence to prove that.
-Even though some old wives’ tales say that short-haired animals are less allergenic than their long-haired counterparts, this isn’t true since it’s not the fur but the dander (skin cells) that causes the reactions.
+Even though some say that short-haired animals are less allergenic than their long-haired counterparts, this simply isn’t true since it’s not the fur but the dander (skin cells) that causes the reactions.
+Even a hairless dog is an allergic dog.
 Keeping your pet well groomed and washed can help prevent dander shedding, but that won’t entirely eliminate the risk of allergic reaction.

 One reason people believe cats are more of a problem is because their dander is harder to avoid.
 Cat dander is smaller and more “sticky” than dog dander.
 This allows it travel further through the air and stay on surfaces longer.